informalsystems/modelator/jekyll/index.md

 We bring rigorous protocol design, formal verification, and a dedication to sustainability, empowering teams to create systems people can fully rely on.

 Our team is growing!
 Check out [our careers page](https://informal.systems/careers) to join our team of engineers, researchers, and security experts.

----
-*This documentation is maintained by [Informal Systems](https://informal.systems), a workers' cooperative specializing in protocol design, formal verification, and security audits.*